Do Go On - 448 - The Curse of the Lottery Winner

 Oh.

-There you go.
 In eastern France.

 Beautiful.

-Last between the, between the Euro mountains and Swiss border.
+Between the Euro Mountains and Swiss border.

 Stunning.

-It forms part of the metropolitan area of Geneva, so very close on the border then.
+So very close on the border then.

 Cool.